hellofresh/klepto/README.md

 <a name="ignore-data"></a>
 ### Ignore data

-Additionally you can dump the database structure without importing data
+You can dump the database structure without importing data by setting the `IgnoreData` value to `true`.
 ```toml
 [[Tables]]
  Name = "logs"